-Family & Couples Therapy
+Family Therapy and Parenting

 We have many therapy options for families and are open to seeing families of all types and configurations.

-We also offer a variety of family counselling options, including family therapy with all family members or child-parent therapy to strengthen the attachment relationship.
+We offer a variety of family counselling options, including family therapy with all family members or child-parent therapy to strengthen the attachment relationship.
 Read below to learn more about two specific child-parent therapy modalities.

 Theraplay is a child and family therapy for building and enhancing attachment, self-esteem, trust in others, and joyful engagement.
 It is based on the natural patterns of playful, healthy interaction between parent and child and is personal, physical, and fun.
 Theraplay interactions focus on four essential qualities found in parent-child relationships: Structure, Engagement, Nurture, and Challenge.
 Theraplay sessions create an active, emotional connection between the child and parent or caregiver, resulting in a changed view of the self as worthy and lovable and of relationships as positive and rewarding.